dimorinny/ethereum-metacoin-client/README.md

 ### Demo

-This contract is deployed to ropsten test network [here](http://metacoin.westeurope.cloudapp.azure.com/).
+This contract is deployed to Ropsten test network [here](http://metacoin.westeurope.cloudapp.azure.com/).
 Don't forget to use [Mist](https://github.com/ethereum/mist) or [MetaMask](https://github.com/MetaMask) for authorization.

 ### Get started with dev network